Swirrl/rdf-validator/docs/DEFINING_TEST_SUITES.md

 }
 ```

-When defining test definitions explicitly, only the `:source` key is required, the type and name will be derived from the test file name if not
+When defining test definitions explicitly, only the `:source` key is required, the type and name will be derived from the test file name if not provided.

-provided.
-The two styles of defining tests can be combined within a test suite definition as defined above.
+As described in the documentation on [writing test cases](/doc/WRITING_TEST_CASES.md), you can choose between `ASK` and `SELECT` queries.
+Both types can be combined within a test suite definition.

 ## Combining test suites